Consumer Medicine Information

 stomach pain, yellowing of the skin, nausea, fever, clammy skin and sweating

-yellowing of the skin or eyeballs, fever, fatigue, loss of appetite, dark coloured urine or light coloured bowel movements
+yellowing of the skin or eyes, fever, fatigue, loss of appetite, dark coloured urine

 Other side effects not listed above may occur in some patients.